disaster37/harbor-cli/README.md

 ### Delete artifact (docker image)

-It permit to delete a specific artifact (docker image).
+It permit to delete a specific artifact (docker image) or a tag.
+If you not provide the tag, it will delete the artifact.
+If you povide the tag:
+  - it will delete the artifact if the tag provided is the only tag of the artifact
+  - else it only delete the tag

 We use it on Jenkins CI step just after destroy volatile environment for user tests on PR pipeline.